The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-This secret key JWK will also need to be referred to with smallrye.jwt.verify.key.location. smallrye.jwt.verify.algorithm should be set to HS256/HS384/HS512.
+This secret key JWK must also be referred to with smallrye.jwt.verify.key.location. smallrye.jwt.verify.algorithm should be set to HS256/HS384/HS512.

 If the JWT token can not be injected, for example, if it is embedded in the service request payload or the service endpoint acquires it out of band, then one can use JWTParser: